Who am I?

 - 2004 to 2009: Language Tutor (Luxembourgish, French, German) at the University of Sheffield

-I grew up in Luxembourg and studied the following:
+I grew up in Luxembourg then studied the following:

 You can read about my work on the publications page.